-11. Required Infrared Testing for Projects Awarded Credits
+11.Required Infrared Testing for Projects Awarded Credits

-For Rehabilitation Projects Awarded HCs: Infrared tests will be required on at least 10% of units and a representative sampling of Common Areas both before and after the Rehabilitation to demonstrate that improvement has been achieved.
+For Rehabilitation Projects Awarded HCs: Infrared tests are required on at least 10% of units and a representative sampling of Common Areas both before and after the Rehabilitation.
+At the time of testing there must be at least 20 degrees temperature difference from outdoors to inside the Unit.
+Infrared testing must be performed by a certified tester.
+Testing must demonstrate that improvement has been achieved.
 MBOH staff may approve changes to the sample size selected.
-A summaryProof of such testing must be submitted to MBOH within 30 days of testing and reviewed by MBOH to qualify for issuance of IRS Form 8609(s), demonstrating that at the time of testing there was at least 20 degrees temperature difference from outdoors to inside the unit.
-Infrared testing must be performed by a certified tester.
+A summary of such testing demonstrating compliance with these requirements must be submitted to MBOH within 30 days of testing and reviewed by MBOH to qualify for issuance of IRS Form 8609(s).

-H. Substantial Rehabilitation
+J. Substantial Rehabilitation

-Montana's minimum Substantial Rehabilitation standard is expenditures the greater of (1) \$15,000 (for 4% Projects)/\$25,000 (for 9% Projects) of Hard Cost Per Unit, or (2) an amount which is not less than 30% of the adjusted basis of the building during a 24-month or shorter period.
+Montana's minimum Substantial Rehabilitation standard is expenditures the greater of (1) \$25,000 (for 4% Projects)/\$30,000 (for 9% Projects) of Hard Cost Per Unit, or (2) an amount which is not less than 30% of the adjusted basis of the building during a 24-month or shorter period.
 Because Montana's Substantial Rehabilitation standard is higher than the federal minimum of \$6,200.00 in Hard Costs and 20% of adjusted basis, Montana's higher Substantial Rehabilitation standard applies.